mbarany/googleplus-to-facebook/README.md

 # Post your Google+ Posts to Facebook
-This script runs via a cronjob to periodically check for new Google+ Posts
+This script runs via a cronjob to periodically check for new Google+ Posts and then posts those to Facebook.
+Ideally the Google+ API should have a webhook to let us know when there's a new post, but since that doesn't exist this polling method will have to do.

 ## Requirements
 * PHP 5.3+ (for namespaces)